awsdocs/aws-elemental-medialive-user-guide/doc_source/categories-captions.md

 # Step 3: Match Formats to Categories<a name="categories-captions"></a>

-There are different procedures to follow to create caption encodes in the output\.
-The correct procedure depends on the "category" that of the output captions belongs to \.
-There are five categories of captions, described in the following table\.
+There are different procedures to follow to create captions encodes in the output\.
+The correct procedure depends on the "category" that the output captions belong to\.
+There are five categories of captions, described after the table\.

 On the list of outputs that you have created, make a note of the category that each captions option belongs to\.